 Careless driving can be extremely dangerous.
 An accident can occur in a split second, and just like that, your life may change forever.
 Common causes of Burlington car accidents include the following:

 - Driver inexperience

-In a Burlington car crash, an injured person may seek compensation for damages through a civil personal injury lawsuit.
+After a Burlington car crash, an injured person may seek compensation for damages either by negotiating an insurance claim or by filing a civil personal injury lawsuit.

 The recoverable damages may include the costs of medical expenses.
-In the case of pre-existing injuries or illnesses, the plaintiff’s attorney must show that the car accident, rather than a previous injury, necessitated the treatment.
-Additionally, a Burlington car accident lawyer could help injured claimants recover compensation for future medical damages.
+In the case of pre-existing injuries or illnesses, the injured person must show that the car accident, rather than a previous injury, necessitated the treatment.
+Compensation includes the present cost of future medical care needs as well.
+This is one area where an experienced Burlington car accident lawyer can make a real difference in the eventual outcome of the claim.

 Lost income is also available under Vermont law when a person must take time away from their job as a result of the injuries.
 This figure is the amount of wages or income they should have earned during the period of injury.

-A plaintiff may also be entitled to future lost income if they are unable to earn the same livelihood that they made before the accident.
-This amount varies from case to case, depending on the injured plaintiff’s age and remaining years in the workforce, their education, occupation, and experience.
+An injured person may also be entitled to future lost income if they are unable work, or to earn the same livelihood as before the accident.
+This amount varies from case to case, depending on the injured person’s age and remaining years in the workforce, their education, occupation, and experience.

-A variety of compensatory damages – including pain and suffering damages – are also available to car accident victims.
-The jury will look at the evidence presented as to the severity of a person’s injuries and how much they have suffered and continue to suffer.
+The most important element of damages, in our opinion, is the compensation for the human losses suffered, what is commonly known as pain and suffering.
+The law considers compensatory damages – including pain and suffering damages – as available to car accident victims.
+If the case goes to trial, a jury will look at the evidence presented as to the severity of your injuries and how much they have suffered and continue to suffer.

-These damages can include compensation for the physical pain the person has had to endure, mental anguish, loss of the inability to perform daily activities amongst other sub-categories of pain and suffering losses.
-Finally, if a victim perishes in a car accident, their surviving family may bring a wrongful death lawsuit on their behalf.
-Legal counsel could advise as to what suite of damages are available in a wrongful death case, depending on the circumstances, including which relative brings the lawsuit.
+Compensatory damages can include compensation for the physical pain you have had had to endure, mental anguish, or loss of the ability to perform daily activities.
+Finally, if a victim perishes in a car accident, their estate and surviving family may be able to bring claims on behalf of their loved one.